 Rating of the severity of the injury

-Also known as Workers’ Compensation Rating, this is typically determined upon the settlement of the claim.
-This rating is significant because it influences the amount paid as Workers’ Compensation.
-The higher the rate, the higher the Workers’ Compensation.
+Also known as Workers’ Compensation Rating, this is usually determined at the settlement of the claim.
+This rating is important because it also plays a role in determining the money that will be paid as Workers’ Compensation.

 How can I lower my Workers’ Compensation Rate?